SyntheticGoop/undersea/README.md

 Realistically, this is not going to be very fast or handle a lot of connections.

+REST APIs will always allow you to handle more connections as they are short lived.

 You still have to make engineering decisions on how you use this framework.

 Here are the limits you may run into, depending on your use case: